Zebiano/Labeler/README.md

         labeler -en
 ```

 I've tried my best to create a tool for everyone.
 If you prefer using flags, feel free to run `labeler -t [TOKEN] -o [OWNER] -r [REPOSITORY] -du`!
 If you fancy writing less, run `labeler -c` and save your values.
-Those will be your default ones (unless specified by a flag) when running `labeler -du` (for example).
+Those will be your default ones (unless specified by a flag).

 `labeler` comes with some predefined labels, but you can of course use your own.
-Either edit `labels.json` accordingly, or run `labeler -n` to add a new label through the CLI.
+Either edit `labels.json` accordingly, or run `labeler -en` to remove the default ones and add your labels through the CLI.

 ## Commands
 #### `labeler -c`